Thomas Adès, 'Paolo and Francesca — the endless whirlwind'

 Dante Alighieri's The Divine Comedy, now over 700 years old, continues to inspire greatness.
 From Botticelli and Rodin to Gogol and Woody Allen, artists of all stripes have been drawn to Dante's vivid depiction of his journey down into hell, guided by Virgil, and back up through purgatory to heaven.

 Now, British composer Thomas Adès has responded to the Italian masterpiece with one of his own, a 90-minute ballet titled Dante.
-This debut recording, by the Los Angeles Philharmonic with conductor Gustavo Dudamel, ranks among the most fantastical and kaleidoscopic orchestral works of our time.
+This music, in its debut recording by the Los Angeles Philharmonic with conductor Gustavo Dudamel, ranks among the most fantastical and kaleidoscopic orchestral works of our time.
 The music pivots from boisterous grotesquerie to delicate lyricism, all in a sweeping, Romantic-era expression.

 From a scene early on in the Inferno section, "Paolo and Francesca — the endless whirlwind" finds us in Dante's second circle of hell, the one reserved for adulterers, where the illicit lovers are perpetually thrashed by an infernal hurricane.
 Adès' score pounds and swirls with multicolored brilliance and tips its hat to Stravinsky's Firebird.